yaminhimani/FunWithFiles/README.md

 # FunWithFiles
-using only low level operations to perform simple tasks from files.
+using only low level operations to perform simple tasks by reading from files.

 firstline- This program copies its input to output, up until the first newline character found, if present, if not it should print until the end of the input.